5 Ways to Improve Patient Outcomes at Your Facility

 2. Incorporate Shared Decision-Making

-Shared decision-making is the process of including the resident or patient and their family as active participants in the healthcare team.
-Nursing assists patients by providing education and information about their health and medical conditions.
-This, in turn, empowers patients to become more invested in their health and make informed decisions regarding their care.
+Shared decision-making is the process of including a patient and their family as active participants in the healthcare team.
+Nurses assist patients by providing education and information about their health and medical conditions.
+This, in turn, empowers patients to become more invested in their health and make informed decisions regarding their treatment plans.

-According to the Agency for Healthcare Research and Quality (AHRQ), by placing patients at the center of their own care, your facility can achieve the following benefits:
+Patient-centered care is a fundamental concept in healthcare that’s even centered in global strategies outlined by the World Health Organization.
+According to the Agency for Healthcare Research and Quality (AHRQ), by placing patients at the center of their own care, your facility can achieve:

 Example: After the nurse explains to the patient and their family the importance of preventing UTI to their overall health, they can engage the patient to develop a toileting routine that works around the patient’s schedule and needs.